gergelyk/para-cada/README.md

 # to each `.tar` file add a suffix that represents MD5 sum calculated over the file content
 cada 'mv *.tar {s}.{e}' 'hashlib.md5(p.read_bytes()).hexdigest()' -i hashlib

-# print filenames shorter than 3 characters
+# print filenames where stem is shorter than 3 characters
 cada '{e} * && echo {s}' 'str(len(p.stem) < 3).lower()' -s

 # set executable attribute to the files with a shebang and remove it from remaining files